 A steb by step guide to selling a house or a flat

 Marketing your property

-The Single Survey contains an assessment by a surveyor of the condition of the home, a valuation and an accessibility audit for people with particular needs.
+The Single Survey contains an assessment by a surveyor of the condition of the home, a formal valuation and an accessibility audit for people with particular needs.

 The Property Questionnaire is completed by the seller of the home.
 It contains additional information about the property, such as Council Tax banding, alterations, and other important information that will be useful to buyers.

-Home Reports can currently be obtained from local surveyors.
+Home Reports can currently be obtained from local property surveyors.
 We can arrange this for you if required.

 Setting an asking price

 At this stage we will require sight of the title deeds to the property to enable us to check everything is in order.
-If you have a mortgage the deeds will be with your lender.
+If you have a mortgage the deeds will be with your mortgage lender.
 We will ask them to send the deeds on to us.

 Initial title checks

 Once the deeds have been received we will obtain an Ordnance Survey comparison report (“Land Report”) if the property is being sold for the first time since the Land Registration system of recording property ownership details was introduced to Shetland in 2003.
 Under this system, the title a purchaser receives is in the form of a Ordnance Survey map-based Land Certificate.
 The Plans Report compares the extent of the property as described in the title deeds with the OS map.
 If this highlights any discrepancies these may need to be remedied.